jamiekurtz/onlineJwtBuilder/README.md

 Future plans for:
 - Saving form data to browser local storage
-- Offering a dropdown for signing algorithms (currently set to SHA256)
 - "Import Token" button, to populate the claims from an existing token

 The live site for this application is here: http://jwtbuilder.jamiekurtz.com